daebfcg/daebfcg.github.io/content/posts/20251010/index.md

 This is based loosely on a strat, but is more in the 80's "super strat" vein with sharper horns.
 I've also narrowed the mid-section a bit, inspired by the early 70's Kay strat knockoff guitars.

 ### Chambered Body
 So it won't actually be a fully solid body.
-To cut down on weight, as well as give some extra airy resonance, The body will have 2 large empty chambers.
+To cut down on weight, as well as give some extra airy resonance, the body will have 2 large empty chambers.
 The chamber on the right side will conveniently house the electronics.

 ### Plans
 As with all my guitar builds, I first start with a full-size drawing using Libre Office Draw.
 From this, I print out cardstock templates.